 Several pending bills would remove current restrictions on the body-gripping conibear and leghold (sometimes called foothold) traps, which are used to capture fur-bearing mammals, such as beaver and muskrat.
-This would effectively allow a return to the days of recreational trapping with these inhumane devices, something that 64% of Massachusetts’ voters decried in 1996 when they voted in favor of a ballot initiative known as the Wildlife Protection Act.
+This could effectively allow a return to the days of recreational trapping with these inhumane devices, something that 64% of Massachusetts’ voters decried when they voted in favor of a ballot initiative known as the Wildlife Protection Act.

 One of the major claims that proponents of bills to remove restrictions on traps make is that these traps are necessary for controlling the beaver population in Massachusetts.
 The MSPCA disagrees for the following reasons, based on peer-reviewed science.